apoz/flash-cards/Terraform.md

 ### Datasources

-Represents a piece of read-only information that is fetched from the provider.
+Represents a piece of read-only information that is fetched from a provider.

 ```
 data "<PROVIDER>_<TYPE>" "<NAME> {